MikelMNJ/starter-app/README.md

 If you would rather use a library such as *immutableJS* you can swap the state manager out for that.
 The custom `StateManager()`, however, may be more friendly and should provide everything you need.
 It is aware of the payload and sets it automatically &mdash; no need to specifically set `action.payload` with each case.
 It is also intelligent enough to know if the state key being modified is a basic type, such as a string or number, or more complex, like an Array or Object.
-Meaning, you **won't** have to call several methods such as
-`state.getIn()`, `state.setIn()` etc. to update something like an array.
+Meaning you **won't** have to call methods such as Immutable's `state.getIn()`, `state.setIn()` etc. to update something like an array.

 **Updating basic or complex key values in state**<br />
 Use `state.update(STATE_KEY_TO_UPDATE)`.
 It will replace the entire state key value with the payload.